Medical Editor: Melissa Conrad Stöppler, MD

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Stop using tamsulosin and call your doctor at once if you have any of these serious side effects:
+Stop using tamsulosin and call your doctor at once if you have:

-- penis erection that is painful or lasts 4 hours or longer.
+- penis erection that is painful or lasts 4 hours or longer; or

 - nausea, diarrhea;